uconneeb/evolution/biblio.md

 ---
 The papers and books listed on this page have been mentioned in lecture and the information is provided here so that you can look up figures shown in lecture and read about the studies in depth. _You are, however, **not expected** to read these papers!_ You **are expected** to understand the aspects of these studies presented in lecture.

+**Yates et al. 2002.** [The ecology and evolutionary history of an emergent disease: hantavirus pulmonary syndrome](https://academic.oup.com/bioscience/article/52/11/989/285924) BioScience 52:989-998.

+{% comment %}
+These used in 2021

 **Andersson 1982.** [Female choice selects for extreme tail length in a widowbird.](https://doi.org/10.1038/299818a0) Nature 299:818-820.

 **Avise 2000.** [Phylogeography: the history and formation of species.](https://www.hup.harvard.edu/catalog.php?isbn=9780674666382) Harvard University Press, Cambridge, MA.